MisterMunchkin/simple-markdown-snippets/README.md

 ## Release Notes

-Added snippets to main docusaurs, markdown, mdx code that isn't covered by vs codes built in markdown snippets.
+### 0.0.4
+Changed name so it's clearer what the snippets are specifically for.
+- Changed README.md format a little bit

+### 0.0.3

+Added new logo.
+Pretty much copied my favorite vs code theme [Ariake Dark](https://github.com/a-wart/ariake-dark).

 ### 0.0.2

 Initial release of simple-markdown-snippets.
 Added markdown snippets used for mdx or docusaurus that aren't already built in in vs code... except for links, probably will delete that later.

-### 0.0.3
+### 0.0.1

-Added new logo.
-Pretty much copied my favorite vs code theme [Ariake Dark](https://github.com/a-wart/ariake-dark).
+Added snippets to main docusaurs, markdown, mdx code that isn't covered by vs codes built in markdown snippets.

 **Enjoy!**